Chart Color Schemes

 Cranbourne East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cranbourne East has a high level of cultural diversity, with 50.2% of its population speaking a language other than English at home and 48.2% born overseas.
-Christianity is the predominant religion in Cranbourne East, comprising 37.6% of the population.
-The category 'Other' is overrepresented in Cranbourne East compared to Greater Melbourne, with 10.8% versus 6.5%.
+Cranbourne East has high cultural diversity, with 50.2% speaking a language other than English at home and 48.2% born overseas.
+Christianity is the main religion, comprising 37.6%.
+The 'Other' category is overrepresented at 10.8%, compared to Greater Melbourne's 6.5%.

 Frequently Asked Questions - Diversity